rdfjs/data-model-spec/interface-spec.md

 **Methods:**

-- `Quad .read()`
+- `any .read([number size])`
-  This method pulls a quad out of the internal buffer and returns it.
+  This method pulls some data out of the internal buffer and returns it.
+  If the streams emits `Quad` objects, a single quad is pulled out of the internal buffer.
+  Streams for other types of data may support reading a specific amount of data using the `size` parameter.
-  If there is no quad available, then it will return null.
+  If there is no data/quad available, then it will return null.

 **Events:**